Safeguarding & Prevent Policy

 • Liaise with schools/colleges/referral agencies to receive information about individual learners and ensure appropriate arrangements are in place to safeguard those learners.

-• To act as the first point of call for learners or parents/carers; for bullying and other issues related to safeguarding, for example, mental health.
+• To act as first point of call for learners or parents/carers; for bullying and other issues related to safeguarding, for example mental health.

-• To receive regular training on safeguarding and maintaining strong links with external and internal supportive organisations.
+• To receive regular training on safeguarding and maintain strong links with external and internal supportive organisations.

 • To refer to Designated Safeguarding Officers for all cases where significant harm has been disclosed and/or where the potential for significant harm is likely to escalate.